Ishashianand/EDA-on-Netflix-Data/README.md

  # Introduction
-An internship focused on Exploratory Data Analysis (EDA) for Netflix data would involve analyzing datasets related to Netflix's content, viewership, ratings, and other metrics.
+Exploratory Data Analysis (EDA) for Netflix data would involve analyzing datasets related to Netflix's content, viewership, ratings, and other metrics.
 The goal would be to extract insights, identify patterns, and support data-driven decision-making processes.
 Here’s a guide on how to approach an EDA-focused internship for Netflix data:

 # **Typical Responsibilities**
 # Data Collection and Cleaning